torontojs/members/README.md

 We use React as a template engine on the server, but try to stick to Web APIs on the front, including the use of Web Components where they make sense.

+Initially we won't need a database as profiles are created from a JSON5 file, and changed via pull requests.

 Running the service
 -------------------